sigmacomputing/sigmaquickstarts/site/sigmaguides/src/04_2024_first_friday_features/04_2024_first_friday_features.md

 Now you can see sample code for additional languages, for signing embed URLs to reduce time to deploy embedded applications.

 For sample code in Go, Python, Ruby, and JavaScript, see the [Embed Signing Packages Github repository.](https://github.com/sigmacomputing/embed-signing-packages)

+### Explore mode and bookmarks in embeds
+Explore mode is now available in embedded workbooks.

+Embed users can perform ad hoc analysis, save the explored state as a personal bookmark, and manage existing bookmarks.

+For more information, [see Explore a published workbook](https://help.sigmacomputing.com/docs/explore-a-published-workbook) and [Bookmarks in embedded workbooks.](https://help.sigmacomputing.com/docs/create-and-manage-bookmarks#bookmarks-in-embedded-workbooks)

 ![Footer](assets/sigma_footer.png)